mfouesneau/pyphot/doc/photometry.rst

         \label{eq:Johnsonmag}
         \end{equation}

-(the true definition of mean flux throughout a given transmission filter.)
+(this is the mean flux weighted simply by the normalized throughout.)

 .. note::